vcmueller/project-data-engineering/code/visualization/README.md

 # Visualization Information

-The results of the application can be visualized via the link `localhost:8080` while the application is running.
+The results of the application can be visualized via `localhost:8080` while the application is running.

 All pages are updated every 2 min.